aiven/devportal/docs/products/clickhouse/reference/supported-input-output-formats.rst

-Formats for ClickHouse®-Kafka® data exchane
+Formats for ClickHouse®-Kafka® data exchange
 ======================================================

 When connecting ClickHouse® to Kafka® using Aiven integrations, data exchange is possible with the following formats only: